ic3top/Calendar-for-Ciklum/README.md

 Project is: _in progress_ (require some improvements)

 ## Inspiration
-Created to pass entry exams of Ciklum JavaScript Internship program opening
+Created to pass entry exams of Ciklum JavaScript Internship program.